-Stacey has recently joined our public sector team, having trained at Grant Thornton.
-Stacey will be the primary contact for the dlivery of this assignment.
-Stacey will be responsble for all fieldwork and will report directly to audit Partner.
+Stacey has recently joined our public secotr team, having trained at Grant Thornton.
+Stacey will be the primary fieldwork contact for this assignment and will be responsible for working closely with Kirstie and reporting to Matt..

 Kirstie MacDonald Senior Kirstie.macdonald@scott-moncrieff.com Kirstie has been part of our public sector external audit team since she started with the Firm four years ago.
-Kirstie will be responsible for the delivery of the onsite work
+Kirstie will be responsible for the delivery of the onsite work.